Gooseberry Custard Friands

 This post contains affiliate links.
 Please read my disclosures.

 Gooseberry Custard Friands are the perfect little bite of cake for the summer.
-These light gluten-free friands are topped with a vanilla custard and a sweetly tart fresh gooseberry jam.
+Made with ground almonds and gluten-free flour and topped with a vanilla custard and a sweetly tart fresh gooseberry jam.

 These little bites of cake are absolutely delicious and I guarantee if you serve these friands out among friends and family they will simply fly off the plate.
 They are simply irresistible and the perfect recipe to make the most of your limited supply of gooseberries.